 Touring is $ 43,620, significantly $ 2,560 less than the previous model year, and the only trim that has dropped.
 The top shelf Elite slide is just under the $ 50,000 mark at $ 48,940 which represents a $ 400 increase.

-In consideration, Honda has given the Odyssey minivan an exciting update for the 2021 model year to compete with the likes of the new Chrysler Pacifica and the redesigned Toyota Sienna.
+In consideration, Honda has given the Honda Odyssey 2022 Release Date minivan an exciting update for the 2021 model year to compete with the likes of the new Chrysler Pacifica and the redesigned Toyota Sienna.

-Go up to the Odyssey EX, which now has rearranged seats and tricolor floorboards, and the starting price goes up to $ 36,310.
+Go up to the 2022 Odyssey Release Date, which now has rearranged seats and tricolor floorboards, and the starting price goes up to $ 36,310.
 The EX-L, which starts at $ 39,580, adds contrast stitching to the seats and power lumbar support for the front passenger seat.